Skip to main content

 What cookies and similar technologies are

 A cookie is a small file placed on your device.
 Similar technologies can include local storage, pixels, tags, scripts, and device-side identifiers that store or read information from your browser or device.
 These tools can help a website remember choices, stay secure, measure traffic, or support advertising.
-The ICO explains that the rules cover cookies and similar technologies more broadly, not just traditional cookies. citeturn417168search10turn417168search19

 Our current approach

-At the time of this version, the public pages on Dividend Income Guide are designed to work without non-essential advertising or personalisation cookies.
+At the time of this version, the public pages on Dividend Income Guide are designed to work without non-essential advertising or personalization cookies.
 We do not intentionally rely on optional tracking cookies to make basic reading pages, glossary pages, or what-if pages work.
 Hosting, security, or load-balancing layers may still use strictly necessary technologies to keep the site online and safe.

 Cookie categories

-| Category | Purpose | Consent needed? |
+Category Purpose Consent needed?

-| Strictly necessary | Core site delivery, load balancing, basic security, fraud prevention, saving a consent choice, or similar functions that are genuinely needed for the service requested by the user. | Usually no, if the use fits a legal exemption. |
+Strictly necessary Core site delivery, load balancing, security, fraud prevention, saving a consent choice, or similar functions genuinely needed for the service requested by the user.
+Usually no, if the use fits a legal exemption.

-| Preferences | Remembering language, region, display preferences, or tool settings that improve convenience but are not strictly necessary. | Often yes, unless the setting is clearly requested and exempt. |
+Preferences Remembering language, region, display preferences, or tool settings that improve convenience but are not strictly necessary.
+Often yes, unless the setting is clearly requested and exempt.

-| Analytics | Measuring visits, engagement, click paths, and performance trends. | Yes in many EU and UK cases unless a specific exemption clearly applies. |
+Analytics Measuring visits, engagement, click paths, and performance trends.
+Often yes for EU and UK visitors unless a specific exemption clearly applies.

-| Advertising and profiling | Personalised ads, retargeting, cross-site tracking, audience building, or similar marketing uses. | Yes.
-These should not be set before valid consent. |
+Advertising and profiling Personalized ads, retargeting, cross-site tracking, audience building, or similar marketing uses.
+Yes.
+These should not be set before valid consent.

-| Embedded third-party media | Video players, social widgets, or external tools that may store identifiers or track interaction. | Usually yes if the technology is not strictly necessary. |
+Embedded third-party media Video players, social widgets, or external tools that may store identifiers or track interaction.
+Usually yes if the technology is not strictly necessary.

-How consent should work for EU users
+How consent should work

-- Consent should be asked before non-essential cookies are placed or read
+• Consent should be asked before non-essential cookies are placed or read

-- Choices should be clear and easy to understand
+• Choices should be clear and easy to understand

-- People should be told what each category does and who sets it
+• People should be told what each category does and who sets it

-- Consent records should be kept where needed to show what choice was made
+• Consent records should be kept where needed to show what choice was made

-- People should be able to change their mind later
+• People should be able to change their mind later

 How to manage cookies

 If this site displays a consent banner or preference center, you can use it to accept, reject, or update optional cookie choices.
 You can also control cookies through browser settings, though browser controls may not always stop all similar technologies used by third parties.
-The ICO notes that users should get clear information and practical ways to make and change choices. citeturn417168search16turn417168search13

 If you want to ask a question about cookies used on this site, email [email protected].

 Third-party services

 If we use third-party tools in the future for analytics, advertising, video embeds, or social sharing, those providers may set or read their own cookies or similar identifiers.
 We should describe them in this policy, in the consent banner, or both.
-We should also explain whether they act as processors or independent controllers where relevant.

 Changes to this policy